Gaithersburg, MD, June 22, 2009 – Riders hoping to qualify for the 51st

 Oct.
 22-27, 2019, Capital One Arena, Washington, DC

 Established in 1958, the Washington International Horse Show is one of the most prestigious and entertaining equestrian events in North America.
 More than 26,000 spectators attend the six-day show, which includes Olympic-level competition along with community and charity events.
 More than 500 top horses and riders come to D.C. from all over the globe to jump for more than a half a million dollars in prize money.
-Highlights include the $130,000 Longines FEI World Cup™ Jumping Washington for the President's Cup, presented by Events DC (Saturday night), the Puissance high jump presented by The Boeing Company on Military Night, the Lindsay Maxwell Charitable Fund WIHS Equitation Finals, and Kids' Day (Saturday), a free, fun and educational community event.
+Highlights include the $135,000 Longines Jumping FEI World Cup™ Washington for the President's Cup, presented by Events DC (Saturday night), the $25,000 Land Rover Puissance high jump on Military Night, the Lindsay Maxwell Charitable Fund WIHS Equitation Finals, and Kids' Day, a free, fun and educational community event (Saturday).

-WIHS is an official USEF Heritage Competition and is rated CSI4*-W by the Fédération Equestre Internationale, the world governing body for horse sports.
+WIHS, an official USEF Heritage Competition, is rated CSI4*-W by the Fédération Equestre Internationale, the world governing body for horse sports.

 Copyright 2020 Washington International Horse Show